nokenwa/Battleships/README.md

 ### Baseline (4 marks)

-- [ ] Your program uses ar least one function defined by you
+- [x] Your program uses at least one function defined by you

 ### Basic (max 2 marks)

-- [ ] Most of your code is in your own functions not draw, setup etc
+- [x] Most of your code is in your own functions not draw, setup etc
-- [ ] Parameterised functions
+- [x] Parameterised functions
-- [ ] Return values
+- [x] Return values

 ### Advanced (max 2 marks)

-- [ ] Anonymous functions
+- [x] Anonymous functions
-- [ ] Functions that return different things depending on conditions or use conditions to return at different points in the function
+- [x] Functions that return different things depending on conditions or use conditions to return at different points in the function
-- [ ] Passing functions as arguments
+- [x] Passing functions as arguments

 ## Objects/classes

 ### Baseline (4 marks)

-- [ ] Your program uses at least one object
+- [x] Your program uses at least one object

 ### Basic (max 2 marks)

-- [ ] Your objects have functions attached
+- [x] Your objects have functions attached
-- [ ] Use of classes or constructors
+- [x] Use of classes or constructors
-- [ ] Parameterised functions
+- [x] Parameterised functions

 ### Advanced (max 2 marks)

 - [ ] All of the functionality relating to your objects is functions attatched to the object
-- [ ] Almost all of the functionality of the program is in objects
+- [x] Almost all of the functionality of the program is in objects
 - [ ] A design involving many objects that interact with eachother

 # Bonus

 ## Using language features not taught

-- [ ] Use of some significant language features not used in the course (1 mark)
+- [x] Use of some significant language features not used in the course (1 mark)
 - [ ] Use of many advanced javascript features in highly competent and professional ways (3 marks)
 - [ ] Marco hasn't heard of half the stuff in this program (5 marks)